data-steve/rowcol/zzz_fix_backlogs/002_NEEDS_SOLVING_TASKS.md

   - Update status to `[✅]` when solution is documented
   - Update status to `[❌]` if blocked or need help

+- **Todo List Integration:**
+  - Create Cursor todo for this task when starting analysis
+  - Update todo status as analysis progresses
+  - Mark todo complete when solution is documented
+  - Add discovery todos for found issues
+  - Remove obsolete todos when analysis is complete
+  - Ensure todo list reflects current analysis state

 ---

 #### **Task 2: Fix Digest Data Architecture - Replace Wrong `get_qbo_data_for_digest` Pattern**